CaskAle/arch-setup/README.md

 - Password not working with yubikey enabled on kde lock screen.
 - Bridging with libvirt.
 - Intel GPU on libvirt
-- Password synchronisation between linux and samba
-- Do I need to include fsck and fstab parms for xsf & vfat filesystems???